gvwilson/sensibleadventures/nardica/nardica.md

 A squad of Marines was waiting for them on their assigned pier.
-Four stood in a half-circle around a tiny figure dressed all in black with an armored bot the size of Halley's broken-down street sweeper behind them.
+Four stood in a half-circle around a tiny figure dressed all in black with an armored bot twice the size of the *Guinevere*'s pilot house behind them.
+Someone had turned the "0" of the "G-80" stencilled on the bot's side into a scowling face.
-The others were scattered among crates and machines or on the decks of nearby ships, their positions chosen after a millisecond of high-intensity simulation by the city's core.
+The other Marines were scattered among crates and machines or on the decks of nearby ships, their positions chosen after a millisecond of high-intensity simulation by the city's core.
 Other than them,